AutonomousFieldRoboticsLab/Catacombs_SW_Pipeline/README.md

 ## Usage

 ### GoProRos2
-In order to convert a GoPro video file into a a ROS2 bag file you will need to have two directories (one for the video files and one for the bag file) for example:
+In order to convert a GoPro video file into a ROS2 bag file you will need to have two directories (one for the video files and one for the bag file) for example:
 ```
 ~/Desktop/Catacombs/Videos/Center/
 ~/Desktop/Catacombs/ros2bags/center_bag